beNative/git-automation/README.md

 2.  **Create a Task:**
     -   On the dashboard, click the **pencil icon** on your repository's card to open the configuration modal.
     -   Go to the **"Tasks"** tab.
+    -   The application will try to detect your project type and offer to generate tasks for you.
+Click one of these buttons, or create one manually.
-    -   Click **"New Task"**, give it a name (e.g., "Build for Windows"), and add the steps you need (e.g., Git Pull/SVN Update, Install Dependencies, Run Command: `npm run build:win`).
+    -   To create one manually, click **"New Task"**, give it a name (e.g., "Build for Windows"), and add the steps you need (e.g., Git Pull/SVN Update, a `NODE_INSTALL_DEPS` step, or Run Command: `npm run build:win`).
     -   Save the task, then save the repository.

 3.  **Run a Task:**